Varsha Seshan's Official Website

 January 20, 2013 by Varsha Seshan Leave a Comment

 Varanasi, the immortal, eternal city, is one with narrow lanes and even narrower by-lanes.
-Getting to the hotel was like winding our way through a maze, where we had to […]
+Getting to the hotel was like winding our way through a maze, where we had to walk in single file, lugging our backpacks and looking down to avoid stepping in fresh dung.
+I plodded grumpily at the back of the line. […]

 Filed Under: Travel Tagged With: backpack, Benares, Varanasi